Serpentine/Drive Belt Replacement at your home or office

 • All rotating components — that is the alternator, air conditioner compressor, etc. — are checked for smooth operation and no noise.

-Is it safe to drive with a serpentine belt problem?
+Is it Safe to Drive with a Serpentine Belt Problem?

-No. Should the belt have visible damage, you risk unexpected and sudden breakage that could potentially leave you stranded.
+No, it is not safe to drive with a bad or failing serpentine belt.
+Should the belt have visible damage, you risk unexpected and sudden breakage that could potentially leave you stranded.
 Serpentine belt problems that result in the alternator not charging may cause the battery to discharge, which will result in loss of electrical power to the vehicle.
 Additionally, if a deteriorated belt breaks and that belt drives the water pump, the engine will overheat in a matter of seconds.

 • On many cars, the expected service life of a serpentine belt is around 90,000 miles.
 Should the belt fail well prior to that, a very careful inspection should be performed to check for out-of-alignment pulleys, a possibly out-of-position crankshaft harmonic balancer on which the drive pulley is mounted, binding pulleys, or a defective belt tensioner.